FIMMve/TimeKeeper/README.md

 # TimeKeeper
 A simple metronome application in JavaScript using the Web Audio API.

-the original metronome.js file is from: https://github.com/chrisleegraham/metronome
+This project is based on: https://github.com/chrisleegraham/metronome A helpful resource for learning about metronomesin JavaScript: https://meowni.ca/posts/metronomes/